-Dr. Jin He, assistant professor of surgery, describes the minimally invasive surgical techniques available for patients with liver cancer or a liver tumor, the benefits and who is an ideal candidate.
+Dr. Jin He, associate professor of surgery, describes the minimally invasive surgical techniques available for patients with liver cancer or a liver tumor, the benefits and who is an ideal candidate.

 W. P. Andrew Lee, M.D., Professor, Plastic Surgery, the Johns Hopkins University School of Medicine, presents, Vascularized Composite Allo-transplantation: Potentials and Challenges.